composewell/streaming-benchmarks/README.rst

 measured. *Note that vector, streaming and pipes show a quadratic complexity (O(n^2)) on this benchmark and do not finish in a reasonable time*.
-The time shown in the graph for these libraries is just indicative the actual time taken is much higher.
+The time shown in the graph for these libraries is just indicative, the actual time taken is much higher.

 .. |append| image:: charts-0/AppendOperation-time.svg
   :width: 60 %